yardinternet/relay/readme.txt

 1. Upload `relay` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. You can find the api endpoints at `/wp-json/relay/v1/`.
+4. For more detailed guidance, refer to the [documentation](https://docs.verdant.studio/relay/).

 == Screenshots ==

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.3.0: Jun 10, 2025 =

+* Add: a settings page for inserting or generating an API key
+* Change: rely on the custom api key instead of WordPress capabilities for api access
+* Change: only allow plugin to be activated on the network of a multisite installation

 = 1.2.0: Jun 5, 2025 =